 With deep understanding about the challenges of ME/CFS, I ask people not to:

-– Name specific symptoms, triggers, or health conditions in our communication.
+– Name specific symptoms or triggers in our communication.
 (You can use funny euphemisms to clue me in.
 Or you can say what your desired health goal is.
 I’ll likely know what you mean.)

 – Ask me to compare my former symptoms with your current ones.